jesparent/COVID-19-Volunteer-Ops-STEM/README.md

 ## 3D Printing
+- If you have 3DP experience, many universities or printer-holding locations are having their own initiatives.
+Reach out to them or consider offering them supplies.
 - University at Albany SUNY: PPE & 3D Printing
   - Location Based: Albany, NY
   - See [this email image for preliminary info](https://github.com/jesparent/COVID-19-Volunteer-Ops-STEM/blob/master/COVID%20VOLUNTER.JPG).